omeka/omeka-s-enduser/docs/modules/filesideload.md

 # File Sideload

 The [File Sideload module](https://omeka.org/s/modules/FileSideload){target=_blank} adds the ability to ingest media files that are already stored on the server where your Omeka S installation lives.
-New options will appear when uploading media to your items: "Sideload" for choosing individual files from your server, or "Sideload directory" for choosing folders full of files.
+New options will appear when uploading media to your items.
+"Sideload" allows you to choosing individual files from your server.
+"Sideload directory" allows you to choose folders full of files.

 File Sideload is compatible with [CSV Import](../modules/csvimport.md).
-When installed, your CSV Import options will include the ability to add media via filenames in your Sideload directory.
+When installed, your CSV Import options will allow you to add media via filenames in your Sideload directory.
 Be sure to disable file deletion in the File Sideload module when using it with CSV Import.

 ## Create a directory

 Create a directory (folder) on your server.
 It can be within the File Sideload module directory or on the same level as the Omeka S installation.

 !!! note
-	If you place your sideload directory anywhere inside your Omeka installation, including inside the module directory (`youromekainstall/modules/FileSideload/yourdirectory`), be careful not to delete or move it when updating the installation or module.
+	If you place your sideload directory anywhere inside your Omeka installation be careful not to delete or move it when updating the installation or module.
+This include inside the module directory (`youromekainstall/modules/FileSideload/yourdirectory`.
 You may see error messages when editing items or media if the sideload directory cannot be found.
 Return to the module configuration page to fix this issue.

 Upload or move files into this directory.
 All files and folders must be in this directory to be accessible.

-Note that when browsing these files from the module to add as media, you will only see the filenames and folder names, so you should name resources as clearly as possible (for example, "StudyInScarlet_coverpage.jpg" will be more helpful than "img001.jpg").
+Note that when browsing these files from the module to add as media, you will only see the filenames and folder names.
+You should name resources as clearly as possible.
+For example, "StudyInScarlet_coverpage.jpg" will be more helpful than "img001.jpg".

 ## Configuration

-After installing the module, you will need to configure the module to tell it where the directory is located.
+After installing the module, you will need to configure the module.
+This tells it where to find the directory.

 From the Modules page of the left-hand navigation, scroll to File Sideload in the list and click the "Configure" button.